yermakovsa/alchemyws/README.md

 * Handle incoming events by reading from the returned channels.

 * Gracefully handle termination signals to close the client properly.

+⚙️ For more complete usage examples, including subscriptions to newHeads, see the [examples/](examples) directory.

 ## API Reference